hankui/cnn_Landsat_time_series_classification_v1-R/Readme.txt

 There are 2 input text files (csv) storing the 3,314,439 NLCD and 484,476 training samples:
 	NLCD training: ./NLCD/metric.ard.nlcd.Mar01.18.40.txt
 	CDL training: ./CDL/metric.ard.nlcd.Mar01.18.40.txt

+The data are stored in due to github storage limitation